At age 28, I went back to school.

 When I was in school, I was simultaneously a college student and:

-I was able to handle all of this because of my superior time management.
+I could handle all of this because of my superior time management.

 Despite being busier than most people (and definitely busier than most students), I was able to manage my time and energy because I didn’t waste them on anything that didn’t contribute to my goal.